viniciusgerevini/shromp/docs/en/1-introduction/index.md

 Follow Godot [ installing plugins guide ]( https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).

-Alternatively, you can download a specific version from [the releases page](https://github.com/viniciusgerevini/godot-aseprite-wizard/releases) and manually extract them to the addons folder.
+Alternatively, you can download a specific version from [the releases page](https://github.com/viniciusgerevini/godot-aseprite-wizard/releases) and manually extract it to the addons folder.

 ## Configuration